 You may have noticed the

-_is_slave automatic labels from above.
-Host labels are also now streamed
+_is_child automatic labels from above.
+Host labels are also now

-from a slave to its master agent, which concentrates an entire infrastructure's OS, hardware, container, and
+streamed from a child to its parent node, which concentrates an entire infrastructure's OS, hardware, container,

-Now, if you'd like to remind yourself of how much RAM a certain slave system has, you can simply access
+Now, if you'd like to remind yourself of how much RAM a certain child node has, you can access

 You can also use

-_is_slave, and any other host labels in both health entities and metrics exporting.
+_is_child, and any other host labels in both health entities and metrics

 Host labels in health entities